Andreas-Sommer/languagemodes/Readme.md

 # Belsignum Language Modes Extension

-This TYPO3 extension `belsignum/languagemodes` allows dynamic per-page configuration of the language fallback mode in TYPO3 v10.
+This TYPO3 extension allows you to dynamically override the `fallbackType` for `SiteLanguage` **per page and language** at runtime.

 ## 🧩 Features

-- Configure `sys_language_mode` dynamically **per page**
-- Supports the fallback modes: `free`, `fallback`, `strict`
+- Define language fallback behavior (`free`, `fallback`, `strict`) per language version of each page
+- Fully compatible with TYPO3 v12
+- Uses `SiteFinder` and `SiteConfiguration` XCLASS for clean and early injection
+- Modifies both `SiteLanguage` and `LanguageAspect` at runtime
+- Configuration is cached safely and applies consistently across the TYPO3 request lifecycle
-- No TypoScript configuration required
+- No core patch required since v12

+## 🔧 How it works

-- Editor field available only in the default language
+- A `select` field is added to the `pages` table (`tx_languagemodes_mode`)
+- This field is **only visible in translated pages** (i.e., `sys_language_uid > 0`)
+- When a page is resolved, the SiteFinder XCLASS loads the language-specific configuration from the DB and replaces the SiteLanguage for the current request
+- Additionally, the `LanguageAspect` is updated to ensure proper behavior in content fetching and overlays

-## 🚀 Installation
+## 🛠 Installation

 Install via Composer: